tezc/redis/hashtemplates.md

 ## Summary

-This PR introduces **Hinted Hash Templates (HHT)**, a way to cut the memory used by hashes that share the same field names.
+This PR introduces **Hinted Hash Templates**, a way to cut the memory used by hashes that share the same field names.

 When many hashes have the same layout (for example one hash per user, each with `name`, `email`, `age`), every key normally stores its own copy of those field names.
-HHT stores the shared field-name set **once**, in an internal *template*;
-each key then keeps only its values plus a small reference to it.
+With this new feature, the shared field-name set is stored **once**, in an internal *template*, and each key keeps only its values plus a small reference to it.
 Redis creates, shares (reference-counted), and frees templates automatically.

-This is an **internal encoding**: for most use cases users won't tell the difference.
+Templates are an **internal encoding, not exposed to users**: for most cases, users may not tell the difference.
 Existing hash commands keep working exactly as before, with the same semantics and replies; the hash just uses less memory.
 The application never creates or sees a template.

-The PR exposes this two ways, both optional and off by default:
+The PR exposes this two ways, both opt-in:

-**1. A new command, `HIMPORT`.** An explicit bulk-import API.
+**1. A new command, `HIMPORT`.** An explicit bulk-import API for hashes.
 A client first names a field set with `PREPARE` (sending the field names **once**), then creates keys that reuse it with `SET`, sending **only the values**:

 ```